Dialexy/Dialexy/README.md

 ## Hello you 👋 I'm Filipe!

-I'm a developer from England with an intrest in data analysis.
+I'm a Software Developer from England.